codsen/codsen/packages/bitbucket-slug/README.md

 ## Install

-The latest version is **ESM only**: Node 12+ is needed to use it and it must be `import`ed instead of `require`d.
-If your project is not on ESM yet and you want to use `require`, use an older version of this program, `2.1.0`.
+This package is ESM only: Node 12+ is needed to use it and it must be imported instead of required:

 ```bash
 npm i bitbucket-slug
 ```

+If you need a legacy version which works with `require`, use version 2.1.0

 ## Quick Take